Kin The Know

 Pelvic floor exercises

 We just had a good chat about these above, so we’ll use this time to reiterate our points.
-Pelvic floor exercises are generally safe, easy and can be started soon after your operation.
+Pelvic floor exercises are generally safe and easy and can be started soon after your operation.
 Kegel exercises are a super popular option.

 If you're having trouble with your pelvic floor exercises, you might want to consider reaching out to a pelvic floor physical therapist, who specialises in helping women rehabilitate their pelvic floor muscles.